Carl Gustaf Emil Mannerheim: Journey to Asia

 Mannerheim undertook his journey through Asia to China on horseback.
-The total length of the journey was 14 thousand kilometres and it took two years from 1906 to 1908.
-Mannerheim took his cover role seriously and collected a lot of ethnographic material from hitherto almost unexplored areas.
-Before his journey he had contacted the Finno-Ugrian Society where he had received a lot of instructions for scientific research.
+The total length of the journey was 14,000 kilometres and it took two years from 1906 to 1908.
+Mannerheim took his cover role seriously and collected a lot of ethnographic material from hitherto almost unexplored areas; thus the journey produced valuable geographical and ethnological research results.
+During his trip, Mannerheim demonstrated his ability in several languages, his knowledge of the world and his ability to network widely, in addition to which he was known for his systematicity, reliability and perceptiveness.
+Mannerheim also mastered the art of bribery with the locals to open their mouths.

+Before his departure he had contacted the Finno-Ugrian Society where he had received a lot of instructions for scientific research.
 Kai Donner described him as an enlightened explorer.
 Mannerheim also became familiar with Marco Polo's notes as well as exploration stories written by Nikolay Przhevalsky, Sven Hedin and Marc Aurel Stein.
 He collected almost 1200 objects to the collection of the National Museum of Finland and took about 1500 photographs.
 The photograph he took of Kurmanjan Datka in Kyrgyzstan is used in the 50 Kyrgyz som banknote.
 Kurmanjan Datka was the ruler of Kyrgyzstan at the time when the country was annexed to Russia.
 In part 27 of the journal of the Finno-Ugrian Society Mannerheim published a linguistically significant paper A visit to the Sarö and Shera Yögurs.
 The most famous militarily significant result was the mapping of a road about 2000 kilometres in length.

 With a small caravan, including a Cossack guide, Chinese interpreter, and Uyghur cook, Mannerheim first trekked to Khotan in search of British and Japanese spies.
 After returning to Kashgar, he headed north into the Tian Shan range, surveying passes and gauging the stances of the tribes towards the Han Chinese.
 Mannerheim arrived in the provincial capital of Urumqi, and then headed east into Gansu province.
 At the sacred Buddhist mountain of Mount Wutai in Shanxi province, Mannerheim met the 13th Dalai Lama of Tibet, who was living in exile on Mount Wutai after the British had occupied Tibet.
 Mannerheim was only the third European to be granted an audience with the 13th Dalai Lama.
 Mannerheim and the Dalai Lama discussed Russia and the expenses of Mannerheim's journey to Asia.
 The Dalai Lama gave Mannerheim a white decorated cloth to give as a gift to emperor Nicholas II.
 In return, Mannerheim gave the Dalai Lama his pistol and showed him how to use it.